 You walk up a fairly nondescript forest trail/road for first 3-4 km, then it opens up onto a scenic ridge with views of the Tantalus Range.
 From there I followed the poles of the winter route which actually bypassed the Red Heather Hut (even after exploring the area I never actually saw it).

 I recommend continuing up the hill past the end of the route shown on AllTrails toward Round Mountain for stunning 270 degree views.
-I considered climbing up to the summit of Round Mountain but there was no decent trail and soon gave up.
+I considered climbing up to the summit of Round Mountain but there was no decent trail (because of the snow) and soon gave up.

 It is probably much easier in summer.
 Anyway, I’m sure the rest of the Elfin Lakes Trail is spectacular also but if you don’t want to take on 20 km in the snow to reach a still-frozen lake, this shorter version still offers amazing views and a good workout.